Care For All

 And each of the North Memorial Health Clinics in Brooklyn Center and Maple Grove follows the standards of care and best practices set by the World Professional Association of Transgender Health (WPATH).

 In the case of hormone therapy, a pharmacist can provide information and insight on the risks, benefits, side effects, and expected results.
 For example, both estrogen and testosterone therapies can increase your long-term risk of different types of cancers and other negative health outcomes such as heart attacks, high blood pressure, strokes, and blood clots.
 And, both medications can potentially affect fertility so an early discussion about these effects is critical.
-The pharmacist and physician team help people who are considering starting hormones clearly understand the implications of their decisions over the long term.
+The pharmacist and provider team help people who are considering starting hormones clearly understand the implications of their decisions over the long term.

 A clinical pharmacist who understands transgender health can also be instrumental in troubleshooting medication problems, helping with practical issues of dosing, and obtaining payment authorizations from insurance companies.

 Help for Adolescents with Gender Dysphoria